Math Circle Rules

 - You must bring a 3-ring binder dedicated to the Fresno Math Circle with you to every meeting.
 This binder will be used to file your materials and/or worksheets handed out at the meeting.

 - Do your best to attend every Math Circle meeting.
 It is understood that sometimes participants may miss a meeting due to an illness, emergency, or family travel, but we ask that you please notify us of any absences.
-Due to a long waiting list, participants will be dropped from the roster after two unexcused absences.
+Due to a long waiting list, participants may be dropped from the roster after two unexcused absences of if they miss more than four meetings in any semester.

 - To avoid any possible allergies, please do not bring any food or drink other than water to the classroom.